What is Remarketing?

 2. Dynamic Remarketing

 Dynamic remarketing is particularly useful for ecommerce businesses.
 It drills down into the exact products a visitor has viewed on your website or added to their cart and serves them dynamic ads showing that particular product.
-To run this type of marketing campaign via Google, social media, or email, you need to submit a product feed to the platform you want to serve the ads on.
+To run this type of marketing campaign via Google, Social media, or email, you need to submit a product feed to the platform you want to serve the ads on.

 Example of dyanmic retargeting ads by Lexi's